cranjesh/images-test/TheSoldiersLegacyThorough.md

 Then, suddenly, William's expression shifted.
 His sneer faltered, and in its place, something almost imperceptible flickered in his eyes.
 Regret?
 No—something deeper.
 He looked down at his hands, his fingers tracing the rim of his brandy glass.

 "He wasn't always against me," he muttered, his voice barely audible.
-"When we were boys, he taught me to fix a pocket watch—patient, steady hands.
-Gave it to me on my fifteenth birthday.
+"When we were boys, he taught me to fix a pocket watch.
+Gave it to me on my fifteenth birthday..
 Said I'd learned well enough to keep it running myself."

 His jaw tightened.
 "And yet, in the end, I was never meant to hold anything that mattered."